saiteja05/chunkyAI/readme.md

 ## MongoDB Setup

-- Create a collection in MongoDB and add the vector indexes provided in the files.
+- Create a collection in MongoDB and add the vector indexes provided in the files :

+--nomic_vector_index.json
+--mxbai_vector_index.json

+you can also use langchain to create these indexes for you.

 ## APP SHOULD LOOK LIKE
 ->Upload Page